Snow globe: History

-The snow globe dates back to at least 1878, as seen in the Paris Exposition Universelle (1878) and reported in the US commissioner's report of the expo: "Paper weights of hollow balls filled with water, containing a man with an umbrella.
+The snow globe dates back to at least 1878, as seen in the Paris Exposition Universelle and reported in the US commissioner's report of the expo: "Paper weights of hollow balls filled with water, containing a man with an umbrella.
 These balls also contain a white powder which, when the paper weight is turned upside down, falls in imitation of a snow storm."

 At the end of the 19th century the Austrian Erwin Perzy, a producer of surgical instruments, popularised the so-called Schneekugel (snow globe) and got the first patent for it.
 Originally his goal was to develop an extra bright lightsource for use as a surgical lamp.
 As he tried to intensify the candlepower of a so-called Schusterkugel (a water-filled flask used to focus light since the Middle Ages) with particles made out of different materials for reflection purpose, the effect reminded him of snowfall.
 He then built his first scene globe with a model of the basilica of Mariazell.
 Because of the great demand for his snow globes, Perzy and his brother Ludwig opened a shop in Vienna, where the production continues until today as a family business exporting throughout the world.
-The material and methods used to make the particles for Perzy globes is a family production secret.
+The material and methods used to make the particles for Perzy globes are a family production secret.

 In the United States, the first snow globe-related patent was filed in 1927 and granted in 1929 to Joseph Garaja of Pittsburgh, Pennsylvania.
 In 1929, Garaja convinced Novelty Pool Ornaments to manufacture a fish version underwater.

-In America, during the 1940s, snow globes were often used for advertising.
+During the 1940s, snow globes in the United States were often used for advertising.
 In Europe, during the 1940s and 1950s, religious snow globes were common gifts for Roman Catholic children.
-Snow globes have appeared in a number of film scenes, the most famous of which is the opening of the 1941 classic Citizen Kane.
+Snow globes have appeared in a number of film scenes, the most famous of which is the opening of the 1941 film Citizen Kane.